 I keep my Walmart grocery bags and use them to put my kitty litter clean-ups in, tie and toss.

 I keep my litter box in my bathtub, as I use a flushable litter (Cat's Pride brand - be careful as they make both non-flushable and flushable).
 It makes it really easy as the toilet's right there.
 The litter off their feet gets rinsed down the drain.
-Of course, I take it out to shower myself.
-I have between 6-8 cats, as I feed the stray cats and take them in my home in the cold weather if they'll stay in.

 I add baking soda to plain cat litter to keep it smelling fresher.
 I usually sprinkle a little on the bottom of the litter box, add the clay litter, then sprinkle a little more baking soda on top of that.
-Baking soda is relatively inexpensive at Aldi and a small box lasts for several litter box changes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.